The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 - Can become slow during very long conversations

 Price: TypingMind has a free version, and three Lifetime License plans, which, as the name suggests, are one-off fees.
-The Standard plan cost $39, the Extended plan $79, and the Premium plan $198.
+The Standard plan costs $39, the Extended plan $79, and the Premium plan $198.
 You can compare the plans here.

 4. LM Studio